unification-com/docs/src/mainchain/guides/cloud/install-aws.md

 ./und keys add account_name
 ```

-If you already have a wallet, you can import the account using:
+If you already have a wallet, you can import the account by running:

 ```bash
 ./und keys add account_name --recover